kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Refitting the model after removing non-significant effects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 So after having established which effects are significant, we can exclude the non-significant effects and increase the degrees of freedom.
 (We do not have to recalculate the model parameters - why?).
 The residuals will be non-zero now, so we can then estimate the standard error, and apply all the tools from least squares modelling to assess the residuals.
-Plots of the residuals in experimental order, against fitted values, q-q plots, and all the other assessment tools from earlier are used as usual.
+Plots of the residuals in experimental order, against fitted values, q-q plots, and all the other assessment tools from earlier are used, as usual.

 Continuing the above example, where a :math:`2^4` factorial was run, and the response values, in standard order were :math:`y = [71, 61, 90, 82, 68, 61, 87, 80, 61, 50, 89, 83, 59, 51, 85, 78]`.
 The significant effects were from **A**, **B**, **D**, and **BD**.
 Now omitting the non-significant effects, there are only 5 parameters to estimate, including the intercept, so the standard error is :math:`S_E^2 = \dfrac{39}{16-5} = 3.54`, with 11 degrees of freedom.
 The :math:`S_E(b_i)` value for all coefficients, except the intercept, is :math:`\sqrt{\dfrac{S_E^2}{16}} = 0.471`, and the critical :math:`t`-value at the 95% level is ``qt(0.975, df=11)`` = 2.2.
 So the confidence intervals can be calculated to confirm that these are indeed significant effects by calculating their confidence interval.